sensei-hacker/inavwiki/Navigation-modes.md

 Example: Let's assume "nav_mc_hover_thr” is already set correctly to your copter's hover throttle and “set nav_use_midthr_for_althold =OFF”.
 Let's say you have your throttle stick at 30%, and you enter ALTHOLD, your copter will maintain hover at this 30%.
 If throttle is increased up to 40% it will start to climb.
 (Even if your copter needs 60% throttle to actually climb up in normal flight without ALTHOLD.)

 It's important to note that when the battery is full, "nav_mc_hover_thr” could be a lower value than when the battery is weaker.
 With a weaker battery more throttle will be needed to maintain a hover.
-A practical way to establish an approximate valid value is to use the iNav OSD screen to test values real-time when in the field.
+A practical way to establish an approximate valid value is to use the INAV OSD screen to test values real-time when in the field.
 Once an approximate "nav_mc_hover_thr” has been established, then adjust the PIDs as described in the "PIDs for altitude hold" section below.

 "set alt_hold_deadband = 50": You have to change throttle command (e.g. move throttle stick) by at least this amount to make the copter climb or descend and change target altitude for ALTHOLD.
 If ALTHOLD is activated at zero throttle iNAV will account for deadband and move the neutral "zero climb rate" position a little bit up to make sure you are able to descend.

 PIDs for altitude hold:
-_**The following values can be accessed using iNav OSD when configured for FPV from the "ALT MAG" screen within the "PIDS" section.
-Alternatively, the comparable variable, in parenthesis (), can be entered in the CLI of iNav Configurator.**_
+_**The following values can be accessed using INAV OSD when configured for FPV from the "ALT MAG" screen within the "PIDS" section.
+Alternatively, the comparable variable, in parenthesis (), can be entered in the CLI of INAV Configurator.**_
 - ALT P (nav_mc_pos_z_p) - defines how fast copter will attempt to compensate for altitude error (converts alt error to desired climb rate)
 - ALT I (nav_auto_climb_rate) - defines how fast copter will accelerate to reach desired climb rate
 - VEL P (nav_mc_vel_z_p) - defines how much throttle copter will add to achieve desired acceleration
 - VEL I  (nav_mc_vel_z_i)- controls compensation for hover throttle (and vertical air movement, thermals).
 This can essentially be zero if hover throttle is precisely 1500us.
 Too much "VEL I" will lead to vertical oscillations, too low "VEL I" will cause drops or jumps when ALTHOLD is switched on.
 - VEL D (nav_mc_vel_z_d)- acts as a dampener for VEL P and VEL I, will slower the response and reduce oscillations from too high VEL P and VEL I
 - If ALT P (nav_mc_pos_z_p) and ALT I (nav_auto_climb_rate) have been set to zero (0) during the PID adjustments, setting ALT P (nav_mc_pos_z_p) to a non-zero value (100?), will have the effect of changing the ALTHOLD altitude using the throttle.
-Once again, the easiest trial and error testing is done through the iNav OSD while in the field.
+Once again, the easiest trial and error testing is done through the INAV OSD while in the field.

 Inability to maintain altitude can be caused by a number of reasons:
 1. insufficient ALT_P and/or ALT_I